JanBeh/neumond/README.md

 Module for lightweight threads implemented in pure Lua by using the `effect` module.

-Any usage of this module must be wrapped within the `action` function passed to `fiber.main(action, ...)`.

 The module provides the following functions:

-  * **`fiber.main(action, ...)`** runs the `action` function with given
+  * **`fiber.scope(action, ...)`** runs the `action` function with given
-    arguments as main fiber which may spawn additional fibers. `fiber.main` returns as soon as `action` returns.
-All spawned fibers that have not terminated are automatically killed.
-Note that effect handlers installed from within the `action` function do not affect spawned fibers unless spawning the fibers is further wrapped within another action passed to `fiber.scope` (see below).
+    arguments as a fiber and allows spawning additional fibers from within that fiber. `fiber.scope` returns as soon as `action` returns, in which case any spawned fibers within `action` (that have not terminated yet) are automatically killed.
+Note that effect handlers installed from within the `action` function do not affect spawned fibers unless spawning the fibers is further wrapped within another invocation of `fiber.scope`.

-  * **`fiber.scope(action, ...)`** runs an `action` function with given
-    arguments and ensures that:

-      * All fibers that were spawned within the action (and have not terminated yet) are killed when `action` returns.

-      * The execution context of spawned fibers within the `action` function is altered such that any effect handlers that have been installed outside `fiber.scope` will be respected.
-(Otherwise, spawned fibers can only perform effects that are handled outside of `fiber.main`, which is often undesired.)
+  * **`fiber.try_current()`** obtains a handle for the currently running fiber or returns `nil` if there is no fiber running (e.g. when called from outside `fiber.scope`'s `action` function).

   * **`fiber.current()`** obtains a handle for the currently running fiber.
+    This function raises an error if there is no fiber running.

   * **`fiber.sleep()`** puts the currently running fiber to sleep.
+This function raises an error if there is no fiber running.

   * **`fiber.yield()`** allows the main loop to execute a different fiber.
-    `fiber.yield` is simply an alias for module `yield` (which is an effect).
+    `fiber.yield` is simply an alias for module `yield` (which is an effect) and is a no-op if there is no fiber running.

   * **`fiber.suicide()`** kills the currently running fiber without providing a return value.
 It is equivalent to `fiber.current():kill()` but slightly faster.
+This function raises an error if there is no fiber running.

   * **`fiber.spawn(action, ...)`** runs the `action` function with given
     arguments in a separate fiber and returns a handle for the spawned fiber.
+    This function raises an error if there is no fiber running, i.e. it must be called from within an `action` passed to `fiber.scope(action, ...)` or a previous `fiber.spawn(action, ...)` call.

-  * **`fiber.pending()`** returns `true` if there is any woken fiber.
+  * **`fiber.pending()`** returns `true` if there is any woken fiber and `false` if no other fiber is woken (or if there is no fiber running at all).
 This function can be used to check if it's okay to make a main event loop wait for I/O (e.g. by using an OS call that blocks execution).

   * **`fiber.handle(handlers, action, ...)`** is equivalent to
     `effect.handle(handlers, fiber.scope, action, ...)` and acts like